 The inherently transient pleasures of winning athletic contests have come to mean nothing to me.
 What matters now is maintaining good health, solid strength and sharing all I can with Mrs. Manor.
 Neither of us want to be one of those old folks who barely have the strength to get out of a chair, and we’re betting that riding and lifting weights and other activities will give us a solid chance to avoid that kind of disability, and perhaps, to live longer.
 We’re no longer hard bodies, and could generally care less what the trendy folk think.
 I’ve pretty much abandoned bicycling jerseys.
 The rear pockets are useless on a trike, and they’re pricey.
 These days I just wear comfy athletic t-shirts and shorts of the wicking fiber kind.
 They’re cheap and feel great.
 As long as I don’t stampede the women and children and frighten the cattle, who cares?
 As long as I don’t wake up dead, I’m grateful for every new, additional day.

 So I inflate my tires and hit the road once again, smiling, content, optimistic about tomorrow and grateful I can still crank out the miles and climb the hills with a bit of style.
 If I do that a bit more slowly than last year, who cares?
-I’m getting older every year and they’re always 20, but the best thing about that is it just doesn’t matter to me anymore.
+I’m getting older every year, and the thing about that is it just doesn’t matter to me anymore.
 Every day is an adventure, and every mile, another pleasure and memory on the journey.
 I don’t have to be in some far-flung, exotic corner of the globe to experience adventure.
 The broad, wide-open Texas hill country works.

 We haven’t been 20 for a long, long time, but we have each other.
 That’s what matters.